Committee Sign Up

 (deadline of May 1 to register)

-Responsibilities of Committee: The role of the Financial Review Committee is to provide a reasonable degree of assurance that the non-profits selected for site visits have the infrastructure and skills to be competent stewards of our members’ funds.
-The role of the Financial Review Committee is not to evaluate the merit of the grant initiative but to provide insight into the financial position of the organization.
+Responsibilities of Committee: The role of the Finance Review Committee (FRC) is to provide a reasonable degree of assurance that the non-profits selected for site visits have the infrastructure and skills to be competent stewards of our members’ funds.
+The role of FRC is not to evaluate the merit of the grant initiative but to provide insight into the financial position of the organization.

-Skills Needed: A background in finance or accounting is not necessary in order to be a valuable member of the Financial Review Committee.
-An initial training session will be held prior to applications being sent to the Financial Review Committee for review and a standard form will help guide members through each application.
+Skills Needed: A background in finance or accounting is not necessary in order to be a valuable member of FRC.
+If you are new to our team we will pair you with an experienced FRC committee member.
+An initial training session will be held prior to applications being sent to FRC for review and a standard form will help guide members through each application.

-July 1- August 3 – the Financial Review Committee will conduct financial review of grant applications.
+July 1 through August 2FRC will conduct financial review of grant applications.

 Additional Committee Information:

-Grant Review Training (Including all Focus Groups) Wednesday, May 18, 2022, 4:30-6:00pm via zoom.
 All committee members should register in advance for this training by visiting impacttc.org/events.
-This training is helpful if you are a new committee member but isn’t mandatory.
+This training isn’t mandatory, but encouraged.

-Each (Financial Review Committee) application review will take approximately 2-5 hours per application (completed on your own time); Total time investment can be anywhere from 5 to 7 hours, spread out from mid-June thru July.
+Each FRC application review will take approximately 2-5 hours per application (completed on your own time or with your partner).
+Total time investment can be anywhere from 10 to 20 hours, spread out from July thru early August.
 The majority of communication takes place via email.

 Sign Up Here!